Click on book to visit Amazon

 Amazon Synopsis

-A special thanks to Ellie Alexander for providing one winner with a signed copy of ANOTHER ONE BITES THE CRUST!
-Contest ends Sunday, January 7, 2018 at 11:59 pm PST and is limited to U.S. residents only.
-Please use the Rafflecopter box located below the recipe to enter.
+A special thanks to Ellie Alexander for providing a winner with a print copy of TILL DEATH DO US TART!
+Contest is limited to U.S. residents only and ends Wednesday, June 27, 2018 at 11:59 pm PST.
+Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 2 cups flour